-VISITOR USE AND EXPERIENCE / RECREATIONAL OPPORTUNITIES
+VISITOR USE AND EXPERIENCE/RECREATIONAL OPPORTUNITIES

 NPS Management Policies (2006) addresses "enjoyment of park resources and values by the people of the United States" as "part of the fundamental purpose of all parks."
 The NPS is committed to "providing appropriate, highquality opportunities for visitors to enjoy the parks," by maintaining "an atmosphere that is open, inviting, and accessible" (NPS 2006).
 Impacts to recreational opportunities and associated visitor use and experience are addressed in this section.
 Impacts to public health and safety are analyzed in the "Public Health and Safety" section.
 Perceived impacts to visitor safety are discussed in this section in regards to the effect on visitor experience.
-Noise impacts which may have an effect on visitor experience are discussed in the "Noise / Soundscapes" section.
-The thresholds for evaluating impacts on visitor use and experience and recreational opportunities are defined in Table 4-1, located at the beginning of this chapter.
+Noise impacts which may have an effect on visitor experience are discussed in the "Noise/Soundscapes" section.
+The thresholds for evaluating impacts on visitor use and experience and recreational opportunities are defined in table 4-1, located at the beginning of this chapter.

 Analysis.
-Under alternative 1, the no-action alternative, the preferred alternative from the Addition GMP (NPS 2010a) would be implemented and hunting would be permitted in the entire Preserve.
+Under alternative 1, the no action alternative, the preferred alternative from the Addition GMP (NPS 2010a) would be implemented and hunting would be permitted in the entire Preserve.
 Within the original Preserve boundaries, hunting would continue as currently managed; within the Addition, hunting would be permitted and managed through the existing framework.
-Impacts throughout the Preserve would be similar in nature; however, the intensity of impacts could be expected to be greater in the Addition since hunting is not currently allowed in this area.
+Impacts throughout the Preserve would be similar in nature; however, the intensity of impacts could be expected to be greater in the Addition since hunting has not taken place in this area since the acquisition of the lands by the NPS.